Anti-racism protesters take to streets of Zurich

 The demonstration in Zurich on Monday came despite a ban on major public rallies and follows a wave of sometimes violent protests both in North America, Europe, New Zealand and Iran.

-The protesters carried banners saying Black Lives Matter or Silence is Violence referring to the death of a 46-year old Afro-American citizen at the hands of a white police officer in the city of Minneapolis a week ago.
+The protesters carried banners saying Black Lives Matter, Silence is Violence or Stop Police Brutality referring to the death of a 46-year old Afro-American citizen at the hands of a white police officer in the city of Minneapolis a week ago.

 Observers estimate up to 2,000 people took part in the protest in Zurich, while police put the figure at “several hundred”, according to the Keystone-SDA news agency.

-The demonstration passed off mainly peacefully with police standing by.
+The march through the city passed off peacefully with police standing by and calling on participants to leave, the Neue Zürcher Zeitung newspaper reported.

-However, the number of protesters was clearly exceeded the limit of 300 people set by the government since last Saturday to contain the spread of the Covid-19 pandemic.
+The number of protesters was clearly exceeded the limit of 300 people set by the government since last Saturday to contain the spread of the Covid-19 pandemic.

 Police were criticised for interfering heavy-handedly during anti-government protests in several Swiss cities last month.